Dialectical Materialism Exam: Final Paper -- 2019

 Motion itself is a contradiction; even simple mechanical change of place can only come about through a body being both in one place and in another place at one and the same moment of time, being in one and the same place and also not in it.
 And the continual assertion and simultaneous solution of this contradiction is precisely what motion is.
 [Anti-Dühring.
 Bold added.]

-(a) But, who did all that 'asserting' and 'solving' before human life evolved?
+(a) But, who did all that 'asserting' and 'solving' before human beings evolved?

 (b) Does this imply:

 (i) That Engels believed that moving objects are intelligent?

 (ii) That objects only began to move after sentient life had evolved?

 (i) 'Contradictions' are the result of a "struggle of opposites", and